psu-psychology/psy-511-scan-fdns-2019/docs/lectures/511-memory.md

 ## How do computers and brains compare?

 - Computers have separate memory and processing stores
-- Brains store info everywhere
+- Brains store info everywhere, but there are specialized regions

 - Computer memory has specific addresses
 - Brains store in distributed networks